Thanks to our loyal client base we are able to provide support for some great local talent.

 The reason behind Rub Massage’s athlete ambassador program female focus.

-Tiffany is an Adelaide born and bred 28yr old who has since 2008 been on the European Pro cycling tour.
+Tiffany is an Adelaide born and bred 29yr old who has since 2008 been on the European Pro cycling tour.
 She is reknown internationally on the road cycling circuit for her road smarts, high work rate, combined climbing and sprinting ability and tenaciously setting the pace off the front.
 In 2016 she won a Stage at the 2016 Giro Rosa amongst a field filled with the world’s very best womens cyclists.
-Currently she rides for Canyon SRAM Women’s racing team, a German team filled to the brim with talent who are racing here in the Santos Women’s Tour in Adelaide.
-She has represented Australia at a Junior and Senior level since Jesus wore shorts, most recently at the UCI Doha World Championships where she was team leader.
+Currently she rides for Canyon SRAM Women’s racing team, a German team filled to the brim with talent who have raced here in the Santos Women’s Tour in Adelaide.
+She has represented Australia at a Junior and Senior level since Jesus wore shorts, in both World Championships and Commonwealth games a the team leader.

 And yet….if I asked any of you, I think you would honestly say, you’ve never heard of her.